-All members of the campus community are notified on an annual basis that they should call 9-1-1 or the District Safety and Security department of any incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students or employees on campus.
-The District Safety and Security Department has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document these types of incidents and to determine if the situation does in fact, pose a threat to the community.
+All members of the campus community are notified on an annual basis that they should call 9-1-1 or the District Safety & Security Department of any incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students or employees on campus.
+The District Safety & Security Department has the responsibility of responding to, and summoning the necessary resources, to mitigate, investigate, and document these types of incidents and to determine if the situation does in fact, pose a threat to the community.
 If so, federal law requires that the institution immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.

-The District will determine the content of the message and will use some or all of the systems described below to communicate the threat to the appropriate segments of the campus community, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: District Safety and Security Department compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+The District will determine the content of the message and will use some or all of the systems described below to communicate the threat to the appropriate segments of the campus community, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: District Safety & Security Department compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

 The District has various systems in place for communicating emergency information quickly.
 These methods of communication include; e-mail, text messaging, phone announcements, public address system, and social media platforms such as Facebook and Twitter.
 The District will post updates during a critical incident on the District web site, and via the other forms of emergency notifications.
-The District uses BlackBoard Connect for the issuing of emergency messages and all staff, faculty and currently enrolled students are automatically included in any emergency messages.
+The District uses RAVE Guardian for the issuing of emergency messages.
+All staff, faculty and currently enrolled students are automatically included in any emergency messages.

-The District's Director Communications and Publications, will be responsible for the dissemination of emergency information to the larger community through press releases, web site updates, and social media updates.
+The District's Chief Communications Officer_will be responsible for the dissemination of emergency information to the larger community through press releases, website updates, and social media updates.